lfsj/RealNerdStats/README.md

     *   Process Name
     *   CPU Usage % (can exceed 100% on multi-core systems)
     *   Memory Usage %
-    *   Disk Read/s and Write/s
+    *   Process-specific Disk Read/s and Write/s per second.
+*   **Detailed System Info**:
+    *   System boot time, logged-in users.
+    *   Hardware sensor data for temperatures, fans, and battery status (where available).
+*   **Optional Network Details**: A detailed view of network interfaces and connection statuses.
 *   **Colorful & Readable Output**:
     *   Uses colors to distinguish labels from data.
     *   Highlights high CPU usage (>75%) in red for easy identification.
     *   Features colored separators and alternating background colors for the process list to improve readability.
+*   **CSV Export**: Log all collected data to a CSV file for later analysis.
-*   **Customizable**: Use command-line arguments to change the number of processes displayed.
+*   **Customizable**: Use command-line arguments to control the display and refresh rate.

 ## Requirements